srujanagattu/TripCompanion/README.md

 # Supported version

-Minimum API Level required to run our app minSdkVersion 21
+Minimum API Level required to run our app

+minSdkVersion 21

-API level used to test the app. targetSdkVersion 28
+API level used to test the app.

+targetSdkVersion 28

 # .apk file

 We have generated .apk file

 Path : TripCompanion\app\build\outputs\apk\debug\app-debug.apk

 # Installation steps for the user

  Clone our repo

  Open in Android Studio

  Run on any AVD or GVD

 # Requirements

  Android Studio

  For backend - Back4app

-# Sources used for your project
+# Sources used for our project

 https://developer.android.com/reference/android/widget/ListView

 https://www.youtube.com/

 https://www.back4app.com/docs/android/parse-sdk

 # Credentials to login to our TripCompanion App